 Coronation Fund Managers's score of 38 is higher than 58% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Coronation Fund Managers reported total carbon emissions of approximately 1,907,700 kg CO2e.
-This figure includes Scope 1 emissions of about 35,300 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 1,029,100 kg CO2e.
-Additionally, Scope 3 emissions were reported at around 843,300 kg CO2e, with significant contributions from business travel (about 583,300 kg CO2e) and employee commuting (approximately 255,200 kg CO2e).
-Comparatively, in 2023, the total emissions were about 1,698,000 kg CO2e, with Scope 1 emissions at 110,500 kg CO2e, Scope 2 at 726,800 kg CO2e, and Scope 3 at 860,710 kg CO2e.
-This indicates a rise in total emissions from 2023 to 2024, reflecting the complexities of managing carbon footprints in a growing business environment.
-Despite the increase in emissions, Coronation Fund Managers has not publicly committed to specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or SBTi commitments.
-The organisation's emissions data is self-reported and does not appear to be cascaded from a parent company, ensuring that the figures reflect its direct operational impact.
-Overall, Coronation Fund Managers is actively monitoring its carbon emissions across all scopes but currently lacks formalised climate commitments or reduction strategies.
+This includes Scope 1 emissions of about 35,300 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 1,029,100 kg CO2e.
+Scope 3 emissions were significant, totalling around 843,300 kg CO2e, with business travel contributing about 583,300 kg CO2e and employee commuting accounting for approximately 255,200 kg CO2e.
+In 2023, the company recorded total emissions of about 1,698,000 kg CO2e, with Scope 1 emissions at approximately 110,500 kg CO2e, Scope 2 emissions at around 726,800 kg CO2e, and Scope 3 emissions reaching about 860,710 kg CO2e.
+Despite these figures, Coronation Fund Managers has not set specific reduction targets or initiatives as part of their climate commitments.
+The absence of SBTi (Science Based Targets initiative) reduction targets indicates a lack of formalised goals for emissions reduction.
+The company’s emissions data is not cascaded from any parent organisation, ensuring that the reported figures are solely reflective of their own operations.
+Overall, while Coronation Fund Managers has made strides in measuring their carbon footprint, further commitments and reduction strategies would enhance their climate action profile.

 Access structured emissions data, company-specific emission factors, and source documents